-If they try to guilt or question you when you start to break yourself away from them, that’s the time to buckle down and explain to them the reality of the situation, and how they make you feel.
+If they try to guilt or question you when you start to break yourself away from them, that’s the time to buckle down and explain the reality of the situation and how they make you feel.

 For most people on earth, people come and go throughout life.

 Distance creates barriers to relationships, friendships veer in different directions, and life tends to throw you a lot of curve balls.

 Today I ask you to consider the relationships in your life that have survived the test of time.